DimensionDev/Maskbook/README.md

 -   `elliptic` - A crypto library, we use it to encrypt and decrypt
 -   `gun` - A decentralized graph database we use it to sync user's shared crypto key
 -   `pvtsutils` and `tiny-secp256k1` - A crypto library, we use it to zip and unzip SECP256k1 keys but not using it to encrypt/decrypt
--   `serialijse` - A serialization / deserialization library
 -   `webcrypto-liner` - A wrapper library, it wrap `elliptic` into WebCrypto API

 ### Folder Structure